Where Shadow Chases Light

 Zitkála-Šá tells her own story with the literature she published and left us.
 So, my piece, ‘Red Bird’, is a miniature portrait of how her words resonate with me.
 I feel lucky to have been in correspondence with Native American scholars and artists who could spare time for me, despite having their own work to be getting on with, in particular Ruth H. Hopkins, ‘The Pretty Indian Girls’ singers, and Dr P Jane Hafen.

-This commission is made possible by a grant from Elizabeth and Michel Sorel charitable Organization.
+The commission of Red Bird made possible by a grant from Elizabeth and Michel Sorel charitable Organization.
 Cevanne’s residency in NYC for the project is supported by the British Council and the Arts Council of England.